-Constructed from an aluminized steel that is corrosion-resistant.
+Constructed from aluminized steel that is corrosion-resistant.
 Folds up quickly for easy storage.
-Has one rack, which can be set to three different cooking heights.
+Has one rack, which can be set to 3 different cooking heights.
 Easy to clean.
 Low price.
 Heats up well.

 Lightweight and folds up to the size of a laptop.
-Comes with a thermometer, trivet, collapsible silicone pot, cooking guide, and carry bag.
+Comes with a thermometer, 2 baking trays, 2 dehydrating racks, 1 enamelware pot, 2 silicone pots, and a carry bag.
 Easy to set up and use.
-Heats up fast.
-No assembly required.

-Comes pre-seasoned in several different sizes, from 5 to 10 quarts.
+Comes pre-seasoned in several different sizes.
 Hefty and durable.
 Flanged lid holds coals when you're in oven mode, or you can flip it over and use it as a griddle.
 Easy to maintain.
 Cleans easily.
-Comes with a recipe and care booklet.
+Comes with a recipe book.

 Portable camp ovens run on alternative power sources, so they don’t require electricity to function.
 Some models simply bake your food while others include range-style burners on top so you can simultaneously prepare sides.